karlospn/mytechramblings-site-source-code/content/posts/trying-out-the-built-in-container-support-for-the-dotnet-7-sdk.md

 - To allow the .NET CLI to restore the private packages from my private ``Azure DevOps`` feed, I'm going to place a ``NuGet.Config`` with the proper credentials on [my computer](https://learn.microsoft.com/en-us/nuget/consume-packages/configuring-nuget-behavior).

-After settings the credentials properly, let's run the ``dotnet publish`` command and a container image gets created successfully.
+After settings the credentials properly, let's run the ``dotnet publish`` command and the BookStore API container image is  created successfully.

 ![container-tools-sdk-create-image](/img/container-tools-sdk-image-size.png)

-If you take a look at the picture above, you'll see that the image created with the ``dotnet publish`` command is exactly the same size as the one created using the ``Dockerfile`` (bookstore.api).
+If you take a look at the picture above, you'll see that the image created with the ``dotnet publish`` command (bookstore-webapi) is exactly the same size as the one created using the ``Dockerfile`` (bookstore.api).

 # **Building a container image using Azure Pipelines**

-We know from the last section that moving from the BookStore API ``Dockerfile`` to a "dockerfile-less" app that uses the ``built-in container support for .NET`` is doable on my local machine, but is it feasible on a CI/CD environment?
+We know from the previous section that moving from the BookStore API ``Dockerfile`` to a "dockerfile-less" app that uses the built-in container support for .NET is doable on my local machine, but is it feasible on a CI/CD environment?

-For this test I'm going to use ``Azure Pipelines``, but if you want to use any other CI/CD runner (GitHub Actions, Bitbucket, etc) it should be relatively easy to switch off, because the idea behind it is the same for any runner.
+For this test I'm going to use ``Azure Pipelines``, if you want to use any other CI/CD runner (GitHub Actions, Bitbucket, etc.) it should be relatively easy to switch, because the idea behind it is the same for any runner.

 The pipeline needs to do the same steps we have done on our local machine:
 - Restore the application NuGet packages.
-  - Remember that the app contains some private reference and those packages are hosted on a private ``Azure DevOps`` feed, which mean that on the pipeline we have to use the ``vstsFeed`` attribute to specify which feed will be used when restoring the packages.
+  - The app contains some private reference, and those packages are hosted on a private ``Azure DevOps`` feed, which means that the pipeline task has to use the ``vstsFeed`` attribute to specify which feed will be used when restoring the packages.
 - Login into the docker registry
 - Execute the ``dotnet publish`` command.
-- Push the image into an ``AWS ECR`` repository.
+- And finally, let's try to push the image into an ``AWS ECR`` repository, why not?

-The ``built-in container support for .NET`` has the ``ContainerRegistry`` attribute, which allow us to push the resulting image into a registry, if this value is not present on the .csproj then the image gets stored in the local Docker daemon.
+The container support for .NET has the ``ContainerRegistry`` attribute, which allow us to push the resulting image into a registry, if this value is not present on the csproj then the image gets stored in the local Docker daemon.

 Right now the ``ContainerRegistry`` attribute doesn't work with ``AWS ECR``.
-If you need to push the resulting image into an ``ECR`` repository you have to store it in you local Docker machine and then push it onto the ``ECR`` repository using the ``docker push`` command.
+If you need to push the resulting image into an ``AWS ECR`` repository you have to store it in you local Docker machine and then push it onto the repository using the ``docker push`` command.

 Here's how the resulting ``Azure Pipeline`` looks like:
 ```yaml